-Main investment exposure Invests, either directly or through derivatives, in securities with positive E/S characteristics, comprised of equities, debt securities, government debt and convertible securities.
-The Sub-Fund may also invest in currencies.
+Main investment exposure Invests, either directly or through derivatives, in Sustainable Securities, comprised of equities, debt securities, government debt and convertible securities.
+The Sub-Fund may also invest in currencies, cash and cash equivalents.
 Issuers of securities may be located in any country, including emerging markets.
 The Sub-Fund may invest up to 10% of its assets in onshore PRC securities including China A-Shares through the China-Hong Kong Stock Connect Programmes and onshore debt securities issued within the PRC through China-Hong Kong Bond Connect.